LassoSoft/LassoGuide/lasso_guide_source/operations/pdf.rst

    #text_example->add(#title, -number=1)

    local(text1) = pdf_text('\n\nThe Lasso product line consists of
-      authoring and serving tools that allow Web designers and Web developers to quickly build and serve powerful data-driven Web sites with maximum productivity and ease.
-The product line includes Lasso 9 Server for building, serving, and administering data-driven Web sites, and LassoLab for building and testing data-driven Web sites within a graphical editor.\n\nLasso 9 Server works with the following data sources:',
+      authoring and serving tools that allow web designers and web developers to quickly build and serve powerful data-driven web sites with maximum productivity and ease.
+The product line includes Lasso 9 Server for building, serving, and administering data-driven web sites, and LassoLab for building and testing data-driven web sites within a graphical editor.\n\nLasso 9 Server works with the following data sources:',
       -type='Paragraph',